 The condominium corporation is made up of the owners of all the units in the condominium.
-The corporation was created when the developer registered the condominium plan and declaration at the Land Titles Office in Yellowknife.
-The unit owners elected a board of directors to carry out the corporation's responsibilities.
+The corporation is created when the developer registers the condominium plan and declaration at the Land Titles Office in Yellowknife.
+The unit owners elect a board of directors to carry out the corporation's responsibilities.
 The board reports to the owners at an annual general meeting or at a special general meeting, and is responsible for actions that can affect the owners' property values.
 An agent or employee of the corporation can act on behalf of the corporation.

 The corporation establishes detailed rules that all owners must follow.
+Do not buy a condominium unless you are willing to follow its bylaws and rules.
 The corporation is responsible for enforcing its bylaws and rules and for controlling, managing and administering the common property.
-As a unit owner, you are bound by the corporation's bylaws and rules.
+Once you purchase a condominium unit, you are bound by the corporation's bylaws.
 Specific bylaws can give the corporation the right to impose sanctions or penalties, such as a fine, on owners who do not follow the bylaws or rules.